Assurance Mapping for Connected Risk Visibility

 Assurance mapping has become essential for internal auditors looking to provide comprehensive oversight of organizational risks and controls.
 As its adoption grows, many leading audit and consulting firms have released valuable guidance to help professionals implement assurance mapping effectively.

-Because there are so many nuances to creating an assurance map, instead of being prescriptive, I have compiled key insights from prominent firms such as Deloitte, PwC, and KPMG, as well as professional organizations like ISACA and The IIA.
+Because there are so many nuances to creating an assurance map, instead of being prescriptive, I have compiled key insights from prominent firms as well as professional organizations like ISACA and The IIA.
 Each offers a unique perspective on aligning risk management and compliance through assurance mapping, providing a holistic view to enhance audit efficiency and risk assessment.

 An Assurance Map Is Just the Beginning